apigee-127/swagger-tools/README.md

 based on the [JSON Schema][json-schema] associated with that version of the specification
 * Semantic validation: Validates Swagger files individually and as a whole (resource listing combined with API declarations) _(See [Issue #1](https://github.com/apigee-127/swagger-tools/issues/1) for more details)_
+* Connect middleware for using Swagger resource documents for pre-route validation
+    * Validate the request Content-Type based on the operation's `consumes` value(s)
+    * Validate the request parameter types
+    * Validate the request parameter values

 ## Installation